The Mode of Computing: The Mode of Computing

-Computing, however, does not depend on the mode only: the input and output must be interpreted in relation to a predefined set of conventions, and the product of such interpretation is human knowledge at the knowledge level.
+However, there is no computation without the knowledge-level.
+The input and output of the computing engine at any mode of computing must be interpreted in relation to a predefined set of conventions, and the product of such interpretation is human knowledge.
 If there is computing there is interpretation but also if there is interpretation there is computing.
-Consequently computing and interpreting are two aspects of the same phenomenon.
+A comprehensive notion of computing should involve both aspects of the phenomenon.